The ultimate guide to bitcoin-backed Loans

 Interest rate: What is the APR?

-The APR is the total cost of the loan expressed as an annual rate, and the formula in the United States is mandated by the Truth in Lending Act.
+The APR is the total cost of the loan, including fees, expressed as an annual rate, and the formula in the United States is mandated by the Truth in Lending Act.
 Below is an example of how the term, interest rate, origination fee, and principal are used to determine the APR of a loan in the United States.
 Note the below interest rates, origination fees, and APRs are by way of example only and do not reflect Unchained’s actual current interest rates and fees.

 Term in MonthInterest RateOrigination FeePrincipalAPRTotal Cost of the Loan if held for 1 year